faabiopontes/daily-dose-of-development/modern-react-with-redux/app7-songs/README.md

 - To change the Redux Store the first step is the call to the Action Creator
 - If our export is named we need the curly braces, otherwise we don't
 - After we bind the Redux state with mapStateToProps it will be available as a property (this.props) of the component
+- The action can be called outside of our this.props.action() but it will be treated as a regular JS function that returns a object
+- Redux is Not Magic

 ## Redux
 - To bind Redux correctly into our components we need to create two components, Provider and Connect